Chocolate comes from a fruit!

-The cacao beans that are turned into chocolate are the seeds from the fruit of the tree Theobroma Cacao, which grows only within twenty degrees north and south of the equator.
+The cacao beans that are turned into chocolate are the seeds from the fruit of the tree Theobroma Cacao, which grows only within ten degrees north and south of the equator.
 Cacao pods come in many different shapes, sizes and colors, and these variations are due to the many genetic differences in the trees.
 These differences also have a big impact on flavor.
 So, let’s get right to it – cacao sourcing 101!

 Monica on the Costa Esmeraldas cacao farm in Ecuador A typical cacao tree.
 The fruit grows right out of the main trunk and branches!